rud/ynab-elixir/README.md

 # YNAB Elixir Client

-This is an auto generated client based on the swagger document for `https://api.youneedabudget.com/`.
+This is an auto generated client based on the Swagger document for `https://api.ynab.com/v1`.